 On October 1, 1952, 348 Commonwealth was purchased from the Kovars by Agnes H. Purdy.

 The property was shown as vacant in the 1953 City Directory.

-By 1953, 348 Commonwealth was owned by Charles Thomas Mills, Jr., and his wife, Mary Mills.
+On March 26, 1953, 348 Commonwealth was purchased from Agnes Purdy by Charles Thomas Mills, Jr., and his wife, Mary Mills.
+They lived in one of the apartments.
 They previously had lived at 24 Queensberry.
-Charles Mills et al were the assessed owners of 348 Commonwealth from 1954.

 In September of 1953, they applied for (and subsequently received) permission to convert the property into three apartments and a dental office.

-By 1964, 348 Commonwealth was owned by Russell Amaral.
+On November 1, 1962, 348 Commonwealth was acquired by Russell Amaral, trustee of the Sudan Realty Trust.
 In April of 1964, he applied for (and subsequently received) permission to convert the property from three apartments and a dental office into seven apartments.

 In December of 1988, he applied for (and subsequently received) permission to convert 348 Commonwealth from seven apartments into eight apartments.
 At the same time, he also applied for (and subsequently received) permission to combine it with 344.
 346, and 350 Commonwealth into one property, to be known as 344-350 Commonwealth.
 On May 5, 1989, he filed for (and subsequently received) permission to increase the occupancy of the four buildings from 17 to 35 apartments.

 On February 1, 1991, Robert White transferred 322-330 Commonwealth, 336 Commonwealth, 344-350 Commonwealth, and 354-360 Commonwealth to Charles White Management, Inc. He transferred 334 Commonwealth on April 8, 1999.